Python Management in the Enterprise for 2022

 Utilizing requirements.txt files, a package approval workflow, and ProGet’s Package Consumer will help ensure predictable builds and keep unwanted packages out of them.

 Creating Python Packages

 Many organizations choose to utilize third-party packages from PyPI, but many others create their own proprietary packages, never to be shared in the open-source community.

-Making a Python package is like making a zip file with metadata.
-There are multiple tools available to make a package like setuptools and then uploading via twine, but ultimately it depends on the developer’s preferences.
+Making a Python package is like making a zip file with the metadata.
+There are multiple tools available to make a package like setuptools and then upload via twine, but ultimately it depends on the developer’s preferences.

 - Use One Repository & Wiki Per Library

 - Use SemVer to help with Versioning and Dependency Tracking